diku-dk/img-util-fs/README.md

     $ fsharpc --nologo -r img_util.dll spiral.fs
     $ mono spiral.exe

-The last command should launch a window showing a spiral.
+The last command assumes that the PATH environment variable has been updated to link to the proper `gtk-sharp-2.0` folder, which contains the files `gdk-sharp.dll' and 'gtk-sharp.dll.
+Under those assumptions, the last command should launch a window showing a spiral.

 ## License